indra-dxprt/Bookstore_Mini_Project/README.md

  ## Steps to run:
  * Change in the application.yml(username and password for the db connection) to point out the correct database
- * Create the database in Postgre.SQL
+ * Create the db in Postgre.SQL
  * Run the application BooksApplication.kt
  * Run the tests in postman
  * Run The bookserviceTest and userserviceTest for testing the service